BigelowLab/tetramerpcapy/README.md

-For th most up-to-date version of this workflow, please use [tetramers](https://github.com/BigelowLab/tetramers)
+For the most up-to-date version of this workflow, please use [tetramers](https://github.com/BigelowLab/tetramers)

 ## tetramerpcapy